Academic audit

 Te Herenga Waka—Victoria University of Wellington undergoes a regular audit that involves a self-review and external evaluation of our academic quality.

-Academic audits are conducted every seven to eight years.
+Academic audits have been conducted every seven to eight years.
 The AQA Audit Report—Cycle 6: Te Herenga Waka—Victoria University of Wellington was published in March 2023.

 Cycle 6 AQA audit final report—March 2023